-For QQI programmes External Examiners are nominated by Heads of Department, selected and appointed by the College Director.
-Heads of Department must nominate a greater number of candidates than vacancies exist to ensure maximum choice and objectivity in the selection process.
+For QQI programmes External Examiners are nominated by Programme Manager, selected, and appointed by the College Director.
+The Programme Manager must nominate a greater number of candidates than vacancies exist to ensure maximum choice and objectivity in the selection process.